E-Commerce Deliveries From China Across The World

 However, our findings show otherwise.
 Shipments from China traveling to India had the longest average transit time of 13.8 days – over 5 times longer in duration than to Japan.

-It is however heartening to know that India is working towards building a more robust logistics network in the country.
+It is however heartening to know that India is working toward building a more robust logistics network in the country.
 The government is dedicated to improving the functionalities of India’s logistics and infrastructure.
-With a focus on bettering the supply chain management, infrastructure measures have been implemented to support logistics players.
+With a focus on bettering supply chain management, infrastructure measures have been implemented to support logistics players.

 The average transit times of Chinese shipments to the European countries ranged between 6 to 9 business days, with shipments to France taking the longest time at 8.4 days.
 According to the Logistics Performance Index (LPI) comparing Germany and France in 2018, Germany had a score of 4.31 in logistics competence whilst France scored 3.84.